What Are The Symptoms Of Prediabetes?

 If you have been diagnosed with prediabetes, discuss a treatment plan with your health-care professional.

-- Low glycemic index carbohydrates like quinoa, oatmeal, and brown rice
+- some low glycemic index carbohydrates like quinoa, oatmeal, and brown rice.

 The foods to eat for prediabetes are real foods in their natural or whole form.
 There needs to be a balance of fat, protein, and carbohydrate.
 Drinking lots of water or unsweetened tea also is important.